hyperledger-labs/eThaler/src/CLI/ReadMe.txt

 To create Wallets

-1. To create wallet for Central Banker , run "StarteThalerClient.sh createwallet" This will prompt to provide
+1. To create wallet for Central Banker , run "StarteThalerClient.sh createwallet" from "eThaler/src/CLI" folder This will prompt to provide
       a. wallet name
       b. wallet password
       c. private key used to deploy contract to network

-2. To create wallet for dealers , run "StarteThalerClient.sh"
+2. To create wallet for dealers , run "StarteThalerClient.sh" from "eThaler/src/CLI" folder
      This would give 3 options.
      Choose option "2 Create brand new wallet"
      Give wallet name and password.
-     Note the wallet account "address" displayed in the console.
+     Note the wallet account "address" displayed in the console for future use.

 Running :

-1. Execute the "StarteThalerClient.bat" (Windows) or "StarteThalerClient.sh" (Linux) file
+1. Execute the "StarteThalerClient.bat" (Windows) or "StarteThalerClient.sh" (Linux) file from "eThaler/src/CLI" folder
      This starts the eThalerClient java CLI application.

 2. Choose the option "1.
 Open existing wallet"